-When I arrived in Santana few days ago, I was very excited.
+When I arrived in Santana a few days ago, I was very excited.
 One of the most glorious locations in Madeira, full of spectacular trails, photo opportunities and vast Nature.
 I had multiple walks planned as well as hiking Pico Ruivo – the highest peak in Madeira.
 But as the title states – things don’t always go as planned

 I arrived in this sleepy village, made myself comfortable at a cosy Airbnb apartment and introduced myself to my most immediate neighbours.
 Those were my closest companions for the coming few days.